paulpierre/google-bq-export-downloader/README.md

 * **Smart serialization** Will skip, continue and reset serialization if files don't exist in the remote path
 * **Month/Year serialization** Properly increments month and year

-Note: This is as-is, I wrote and debugged this in 30 minutes and threw it up as soon as I had it running so it's not refactored nor clean.. but hey, I threw colors in so stfu<3 :)
+Note: If you found this useful, throw a star my way.
+This is as-is, I wrote and debugged this in 30 minutes and threw it up as soon as I had it running so it's not refactored nor clean.. but hey, I threw colors in so stfu<3 :)